Here’s How Your Trade Exact Sciences Corporation (EXAS) Aggressively Right Now

 EXAS’s Market Performance

-EXAS stocks went up by 4.02% for the week, with a monthly jump of 1.44% and a quarterly performance of 18.61%, while its annual performance rate touched 54.04%.
-The volatility ratio for the week stands at 4.06% while the volatility levels for the past 30 days are set at 4.28% for Exact Sciences Corporation.
-The simple moving average for the period of the last 20 days is 0.76% for EXAS stocks with a simple moving average of 40.22% for the last 200 days.
+EXAS stocks went down by -7.12% for the week, with a monthly drop of -3.41% and a quarterly performance of 14.90%, while its annual performance rate touched 41.56%.
+The volatility ratio for the week stands at 6.37% while the volatility levels for the past 30 days are set at 4.63% for Exact Sciences Corporation.
+The simple moving average for the period of the last 20 days is -3.25% for EXAS stocks with a simple moving average of 33.51% for the last 200 days.

 Analysts’ Opinion of EXAS